Eyevinn/mp4ff/README.md

 ```

 For multi-track segments, the code is a bit more involved.
 Please have a look at `examples/segmenter`
 to see how it is done.
-One can also write the media data part of the samples
+A more optimal way of handling media sample is
-in a lazy manner, as explained next.
+to handle them lazily, as explained next.

 ### Lazy decoding and writing of mdat data